telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

   Orion API specification.
 * In addition to the HTTP notifications described in this section, Orion also supports MQTT notifications.
 This topic is described in more detail in [this document](mqtt_notifications.md).
+  KAFKA notifications.
+This topic is described in more detail in [this document](kafka_notifications.md).

 [Top](#top)